PerrySong/CryptoPortfolio-Nodejs/README.md

 ```

 ---
-* # Authorization Logic:
+* # Authorization

-    * Every route start with baseURL/user/ will check the token sent by client, and
-      server will recognize the token and know which user you are.
-If you update your
-      email or username or password, the token will expire.
+    * Every route start with baseURL/user/ will check the token sent by a client, and the server will recognize the token and know which user you are.
+If you update your email, username or password, the token will expire.

+    * Our backend will send a confirmation link when user registers his/her account.
+The link contains an encrypted parameter which includes user registration information.
+When the user clicks the link backend verify and decode the parameter    using a private key to acquire the user's registration information then create an    account accordingly.

 ---
+* # Notification
+    * Administrators can manually send notifications to every user's email.
+Whereas
+    at every day 8 am users will receive an email containing the latest news about the coin they hold the most.

+---

 * # Issues:
-   * We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.
+   * We are currently using Gmail for sending email, which could cause problems when it comes to sending bulk emails.